 Slow and steady definitely does not win the race when it comes to blogs and websites.
 A slow site can be frustrating for readers and can kill you in search engine rankings.
-Today we are going to take a look at ten tips that will dramatically speed up your WordPress site.
+However, making your WordPress load faster isn’t always that straightforward.
+To help you out, today we are going to take a look at ten tips that will dramatically speed up your WordPress site.
 If you are on Blogger, take a look at this post for tips that apply to you.

 Before you start tinkering around with your site speed, it’s best to have a starting point so you can see how your site performs before and after making changes.
 GT Metrix is a great tool for analyzing the performance of your site.

 If you are currently using another web host, you can move your site over to BlueHost.
 If you find that your site gets more traffic than a shared server can handle, you can always upgrade in the future to a dedicated server for even better performance.

 Tip #2: Use a Solid Framework & Theme